TimelyDataflow/differential-dataflow/README.md

     observed: ((22, 1), (Root, 0), 1)
     Loading finished after Duration { secs: 15, nanos: 485478768 }

 There are a lot more distinct degrees here.
-I sorted them because it was too painful to look at unsorted.
-You would normally get to see them unsorted, because they are just changes to a collection.
+I sorted them because it was too painful to look at the unsorted data.
+You would normally get to see the output unsorted, because they are just changes values in a collection.

-Let's do a single change again.
+Let's perform a single change again.

     observed: ((5, 1757098), (Root, 1), 1)
     observed: ((5, 1757099), (Root, 1), -1)